Last Chance, No Breaks

 Last Chance, No Breaks is the sole solo studio album by American rapper Jamal.
 It was released on October 10, 1995, via Rowdy Records.
 Production was handled by Redman, Rockwilder, Easy Mo Bee, Erick Sermon, Mike Dean, Erotic D. and PME, with Dallas Austin serving as executive producer.
 It features guest appearances from Redman, Erick Sermon, George Clinton, Keith Murray, L.O.D. and Passion.

 The album proved to be a commercial failure, peaking at #198 on the Billboard 200, #37 on the Top R&B/Hip-Hop Albums, and #10 on the Top Heatseekers in the United States.
-It spawned two charted singles: "Fades Em All", which made it to #9 on the Hot Rap Singles, and "Keep It Real", which made it to #17 on the same chart.
+It spawned two charted singles: "Fades Em All" and "Keep It Real".
+"Fades Em All" was the first single released.
+The original version of the song was produced by Redman and Rockwilder, while the popular remix was produced by Pete Rock.
+It peaked at #9 on the Hot Rap Singles, #59 on the Hot R&B/Hip-Hop Singles & Tracks and #40 on the Hot Dance Music/Maxi-Singles Sales.
+"Keep It Real" made it to #17 on the Hot Rap Singles chart.